These dairy free dinner rolls are light and fluffy. They are perfect for any family gathering from Sunday dinner to Thanksgiving.

 HOW LONG DOES IT TAKE DOUGH TO RISE?

-How quickly dough rises depends on how warm the place it is rising in is.
+How quickly dough rises depends on how warm the environment it is rising in is.

 HOW TO RISE BREAD FASTER